amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-improve-your-facebook-ads-relevance-score.md

 ![Facebook ads relevance score — Content marketing statistics](/img/facebook-ads-relevance-score-content-marketing-stats.jpg)

-According to Ascend2, video is the [most effective content type](http://ascend2.com/wp-content/uploads/2017/06/Ascend2-Content-Marketing-and-Distribution-Report-170612.pdf) to achieve important marketing objectives.
+According to Ascend2, video is the [most effective content type](https://ascend2.com/wp-content/uploads/2017/06/Ascend2-Content-Marketing-and-Distribution-Report-170612.pdf) to achieve important marketing objectives.

 At the same time, [64% of marketers](https://optinmonster.com/video-marketing-statistics-what-you-must-know/) experience difficulties when producing videos.

 Artificial intelligence solves this problem.
 Automated systems like [**Softcube**](https://softcube.com/) produce high-quality video ads at scale and do so much faster than any professional human editor.

 For example, this video ad was 100% made without human involvement:

+<figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/a3fbec84d42ac869aad93cb21d283ed1.mp4"></video></figure>

 The Softcube AI platform watched the original video, cut the three best scenes, added a product packshot, and rendered the final result.
 And it did all this automatically.